django-commons/controls/README.md

 1. Transfer the existing repository to the Django Commons organization using the GitHub UI, so old information is preserved.
 2. Make sure the there are no teams `repo-name`, `repo-name-admins` and `repo-name-committers` in the Django Commons organization.
-Teams can be viewed [here](https://github.com/orgs/django-commons/teams).
+Teams can be viewed [here][teams].
 The teams will be created by the terraform apply process.

 #### Locally